-- colored patches or spots under the nail
+- colored patches or spots under your nail

-Sometimes the nail can even crumble and fall off.
-There is no cure for psoriatic nails, but some treatments may improve the health and appearance of nails.
+Sometimes, the nail can even crumble and fall off.
+There’s no cure for psoriatic nails, but some treatments may improve the health and appearance of nails.

 Treatments for nail psoriasis are like the ones used for plaque psoriasis.
 It may take time to see the effects of these treatments as nails grow very slowly.
 Treatment options include: